Read This First

 Prompt 2: It appears the term moral hazard has broadened to encompass more than cases in which the economic agent is acting in bad faith.
 Provide a brief history of this shift.

-The section turns on Historical Shift.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Historical Shift in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step prepares perverse incentives.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.